tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/instance.html.markdown

 * `password` - (Optional) Password to an instance.
 In order to take effect new password, the instance will be restarted after modifying the password.
 * `private_ip` - (Optional) The private ip to be assigned to this instance, must be in the provided subnet and available.
 * `project_id` - (Optional) The project CVM belongs to, default to 0.
+* `running_flag` - (Optional) Set instance to running or stop.
+Default value is true, the instance will shutdown when flag is false.
 * `security_groups` - (Optional) A list of security group ids to associate with.
 * `subnet_id` - (Optional) The id of a VPC subnetwork.
 If you want to create instances in VPC network, this parameter must be set.
 * `system_disk_id` - (Optional) System disk snapshot ID used to initialize the system disk.
 When system disk type is `LOCAL_BASIC` and `LOCAL_SSD`, disk id is not supported.